Originally posted Jan 2016. Updated Jan 2020.

 A question I often hear is “what bench planes do I need to get started”?
 The answer is really a “it depends” answer, we all work a little different, make different things, have different experiences, different bodies, and different aches and pains.

-Smothers are typically a #4, although a # I – #3 are also considered smothers.
+Smothers are typically a #4, although a # 1 – #4 1/2 are also considered smothers.
 My favorite smoother is a # 4 size.
 My recommendation is to start with a #3 or #4 size.
 Most new woodworkers start with S4S lumber anyhow, so going straight to a smoother just seems logical.

 The other advantage is this.
 If you’re using pre planed lumber, a smoother is all you need to get started.
 If you buy a jack first, you’ll either need to use it as a smoother to, or need to have a smoother available before you can proceed.
 I understand you can use a jack as a smoother if sharpened and setup as such, it’s just not optimal, and if you’re learning, I think optimal is best.